Under the Skin (2013 film): Plot

+Cast

 Themes

 Writing for the Milwaukee Journal Sentinel, Duane Dudek speculated that Johansson's character assumes a human identity to collect information about humans as an alien intelligence might, inducing an identity crisis causing her to "spin out of control like a broken machine".
 He wrote that the motorcyclist can be interpreted as a companion, enabler, or pursuer, and that the "tar-dark world" where the woman submerges her victims may be a nest, a web, another planet or dimension, or a visual representation of how sex feels to her or them.
 In the Guardian, Leo Robson wrote that Under the Skin deals with race and immigration.
 He interpreted Johansson's character as a "kind of immigrant", and that the film's title "seems like part of an anti-racial slogan, a reminder that despite our racial or ethnic differences we share some basic components".

 Critics highlighted the exploration of empathy as a defining human capacity, with Johansson's character coming to share in this over the course of the film.
 Noting that a turning point occurs during Johansson's character's encounter with the man with facial tumours (played by Adam Pearson), the philosopher Colin Heber-Percy wrote: "The film suggests it is our very weakness which we value, which makes us us. [...]
 [The alien] recognises herself in the world, in the middle of things; she recognises herself as subject among subjects.
 In short, she chooses (or cannot fail to choose) to become human, to empathise, to be weak as flesh."
 The lecturer Maureen Foster, who highlights Johansson's character's examination of herself in the mirror before releasing Pearson's character, writes that the film presents empathy as "a definition for what is human", with the alien discovering "something in herself that was either lost or had never been there in the first place."